ejpham/database-systems-team-project/readme.md

-            [the order of the Mail requests made], the Mail type, the Sender's info [Name, Address, City, State, and Zipcode], the Receiver's info [Name, Address, City, State, and Zipcode], the Shipping Class, the Shipping Cost, the date of the Mail's Label's creation, Delivered-on date, and the Mail's Tracking Number.) ps-mail-orders.php
+            [the order of the Mail requests made], the Mail type, the Sender's info [Name, Address, City, State, and Zipcode], the Receiver's info [Name, Address, City, State, and Zipcode], the Shipping Class, the Shipping Cost, the date of the Mail's Label's creation, Delivered-on date, and the Mail's Tracking Number.)

+            ps-mail-orders.php
-            (By clicking on the Mail-Orders button on the Mail page, employees are able to view the details of all the Mail orders made through this web application.
+            (By clicking on the Mail-Orders button on the bottom of the Mail page, employees are able to view the details of all the Mail orders made through this web application.
 These details include the Order ID of that mail, that Mail's Tracking Number, the Status of that Mail Order [Label Created, Processing, In Transit, Out for Delivery, Delivered][the employee can update the Status of the Order by picking any of the corresponding names], the Size of the Package [if it is a letter